-How to clean and sanitize the kennel when the heat arrives
+How to clean and sanitize the kennel with the arrival of the heat

 With the arrival of the warm months, the needs of our four-legged friends change.
 The kennel, which during the winter may have remained indoors, in a quiet and protected corner, is transformed in spring and summer: it becomes a cool refuge during the hottest hours and a support point between one run and another.
 But it is also an environment that, if not cared for carefully, can become a breeding ground for dirt, insects and bad smells.